MichealEButler/Looking-Up-Project/README.md

 ### Details

 The resources provided here are currently incomplete.
-Further documentation (including instructions), and updated software for easier user deployment will be completed by mid-June 2024.
+Further documentation (including instructions), and updated software for easier user deployment will be completed by mid-July 2024.

 ## Web Portal Under Development